thurtz/micro_X/docs/micro_X_User_Guide.md

 * **semi\_interactive commands (e.g., ping google.com):**
   * These run in a tmux window, usually in the background relative to your main micro\_X interface.
   * Output is captured and displayed in micro\_X after completion or timeout.

-**(Sections 5.1 to 5.3 on Basic tmux Interaction, Killing Windows, and Handling Lock-ups remain largely the same as the previous version of the guide, which is generally good.)**

 #### **5.1.
 Basic tmux Interaction (If you need to manually intervene)**